How to Remove Objects in Photoshop: A Comprehensive Guide

 • Use layers: Always work on a separate layer when removing objects with the Clone Stamp tool.
 This will allow you to make adjustments later if needed.

-Read More: How to Zoom in Photoshop - A Step-by-Step Guide for Beginners
+Read More: How to Crop in Photoshop: A Comprehensive Guide

 Using the Content-Aware Fill Feature